 It’s not just our own beautiful planet that’s blessed with mountains, but, that being said, I think it will be a long time before explorers will be aiming to climb the highest mountains on other planets that share our sun.
-That doesn’t stop us from taking a look at them, just as many only looked on at Everest until not so long ago.
+We must remember that just we looked on at Everest in the early 20th Century.
+We can now look into the skies and dream.

 Lets take a look at some of the highest points around our Solar System.
 Please note that we base our mountains on Earth as the distance above sea level when judging height.
-Most approximate measurements for planets/moons other than Earth are used using the average height of land on the planet/moon as a whole.
+In space we have no sea level to measure it from so most approximate measurements for measuring altitude on other planets and moons are calculated using the average height of land on the planet/moon as a whole.

 Olympus Mons – Mars

 Yes that is huge isn’t it?
-Standing at approximately 3 times the height of Everest, Olympus Mons is the highest Mountain in the Solar System.
+Standing at approximately 2 and a half times the height of Everest here on Earth.
+Olympus Mons is the highest known mountain and naturally also the highest known volcano in the Solar System.

 Boosaule Montes – IO (One of Jupiter’s Moons)